 All students are required to have health insurance (see the Student Handbook for details).
-Prior to registration new students must submit the completed Health Form to the Office of Admissions and Financial Aid, including the record of immunization.
+Prior to registration new students must submit the completed Health Form to the Office of the Dean of Students, including the record of immunization.
 Immunizations must be up to date as outlined on the Health Form.
 A physical examination is not required.